-The closest airport to the Yas Marina circuit is Abu Dhabi International Airport, which at 8km makes it the closest international airport to any F1 circuit.
+The closest airport to the Yas Marina circuit is Abu Dhabi International Airport (AUH), which at 8km makes it the closest international airport to any F1 circuit.

-Take a look also at flights to Dubai which you may find are cheaper.
-Be warned though that getting from Dubai to Yas Marina Circuit is not straight forward and certainly not something you’ll want to do 3 days on the trot unless you have your own transport.
+Take a look also at flights to Dubai International (DXB) which you may find are cheaper.
+Be warned though that getting from Dubai to Yas Marina Circuit is not straight forward and certainly not something you’ll want to do 3 days on the trot.

-From here you’ll need to take bus number 190 to Yas Island (see buses to the Grand Prix below).
+From central Abu Dhabi you’ll be able to take bus number 190 to Yas Island (see buses to the Grand Prix below).

-If you’re flying out of Dubai after the race and you have an Emirates ticket, you may be able to avail of a free shuttle service that they operate between their city centre office in Abu Dhabi and DBX International Airport.
-This needs to be booked in advance and conditions apply.
+If you’re flying out of Dubai after the race and you have an Emirates ticket, you may be able to avail of a free shuttle service that they operate between their city centre office in Abu Dhabi and Dubai International Airport.

 A taxi from the centre of Dubai to Yas Marina takes about 1 hour in normal traffic and will cost about 400AED.